 The earliest records we have of the Medici family tell us that they came from the Mugello valley and arrived in Florence around 1200.

 The earliest origins of this family are difficult to track because the Medici later tried to ennoble their lineage by inventing legends and stories.

 The founder of the family would be Medico di Potrone, who lived around the year 1000 and was a doctor by profession.
 Medici is the Italian word for doctors.

 As often happened, the Medici went into Florence in search of fortune, and we must say that they found it!
 Almost immediately they were enrolled in the guild of doctors and apothecaries.

 Historical chronicles recount that they went to live at the Old Market (in the area close to Piazza della Repubblica) and easily mingled with the underworld there.

+As many as five death sentences were reported out of respect of the Medici family!
 In a deed dated 1201, a man named Giambuono is considered to be the historical founder of the family.
 At the end of thirteenth century, two members of the family (Scolaio and Gano) were part of the Guelph party, the same family as Dante Alighieri.

 Members of the Medici family were the protagonists of Florentine life long before their dynasty passed into history.